MichealReed/minigpu/README.md

 A Flutter library for cross-platform GPU compute shaders integrating WGSL, GPU.CPP, and WebGPU via Dawn.

+**This package uses dart native assets.**

+For flutter, you must be on the master channel and run flutter config --enable-native-assets.

+For dart, each run must contain the --enable-experiment=native-assets flag.

+ `dart --enable-experiment=native-assets test`

 Try it: https://minigpu.practicalxr.com/

 Use it: https://pub.dev/packages/minigpu